-How to Be Prepared: If anyone in the family is currently on medication, keep medication in carry-on luggage so you don't lose it.
-Also keep copies of insurance cards, doctor's phone numbers and addresses, prescriptions, as well as a note from doctors on treatment, in case you need to visit a local pharmacy or doctor while traveling.
-If you children are prone to motion sickness, ear infections, or catch a cold when someone near them sneezes, be prepared and keep standard medications with you, just in case.
+How to Be Prepared: If anyone in the family is currently on medication, keep medication in carry-on luggage so you don’t lose it.
+Also keep copies of insurance cards, doctor’s phone numbers and addresses, prescriptions, as well as a note from doctors on treatment, in case you need to visit a local pharmacy or doctor while traveling.
+If you’d like to carry a little less paperwork with you, look into apps like My Medical Info and VaxNation, which store your personal medical information in your phone.
+If your children are prone to motion sickness, ear infections, or catch a cold when someone near them sneezes, be prepared and keep standard medications with you, just in case.
 If traveling abroad, check with your doctors prior to the trip to find out if any immunizations are recommended or required.

 Don’t forget to keep dentist information on you, in case a crown or filling falls out, a tooth is chipped in an accident, etc.

 To avoid injuries when traveling, ask hotels about baby- and childproofing rooms before arrival.
 Be sure windows and doors are locked and cannot easily be unlocked by small hands.
 If there are any objects in the room that may be a threat, put them in a closet or a high dresser.